 November 1 HOPE

 For an athlete, a critical factor is hope.
 Without hope for improvement or optimism, there is no power for the future.
 Yet an athlete can sometimes be criticized for having hope when the situation is tough.
 But to give up the hope would be to admit defeat.
 As a follower of Christ, hope is just as powerful.
 What God has promised- He will do.
 There will always be a reason to have hope for the future.
 Even though others may doubt, the Christian has no reason to doubt.
-Are you living with the power of hope?
+What verses in the Bible has God used to give you hope?

 For an athlete, determination is the key.
 That means giving it your all until your body quits on you.
 Push yourself to the limits.
 Until this happens, an athlete never knows how good he can be.
 He will surpass others with more talent but less determination.
 As a Christian, this is often overlooked.
 It takes passion and commitment to be all that you can be for Christ.
 Many Christians have failed to reach their potential because they have not given their all.
-Are you determined to follow Christ?
+What is holding you back from giving your all to follow Christ?

 November 3 RULES

 An athlete understands the power of rules.
 These rules help bind the team together and provide a structure to help the team succeed.
 Without the rules, the team would be in chaos and have no unity.
 To protect the team, a player who won’t obey the rules is often asked to leave.
 A Christian should understand the power of rules as well.
 They protect his family and himself from the consequences of evil.
-Are you living by the rules that God has given you?
+What things are you changing so that you can protect yourself and your family from negative consequences?

 November 4 TEACHABLE

 An athlete should be teachable.
 That means that he is always working to improve.
 Someone who is not teachable should not expect to improve.
 It is amazing how many top athletes hire private coaches to help them be all they can be.
 As a follower of Christ, we should not overlook the importance of being teachable as well.
 Someone who is not teachable will continue to make the same mistakes over and over again.
-Are you teachable?
+What are you learning in order to break your bad habits?

 Athletes work out their physical bodies so hard that they get short of breath.
 They do this because they want to win a championship.
 Those who won’t push themselves that hard should not expect to be winners.
 The spiritual life of a Christian should mirror that of an athlete.
 The effort required to grow as a Christian is just as demanding as physical exercise.
 You shouldn’t expect to grow if you won’t put out the effort.
-Are you putting out the effort to grow?
+What are you doing so that you can grow spiritually?

 For an athlete, the level of desire is the key to success.
 Without desire, an athlete will eventually quit or settle for “good enough.”
 This means that his level of performance will go down.
 In contrast, an athlete that has more desire but less ability will surpass him.
 As a follower of Christ, desire is a key element as well.
 Without desire, a Christian will cease to grow and will sometimes fall away from following Christ.
 At the same time, someone who is not as gifted may make a greater difference for Christ.
-Do you have a strong desire to live for God?
+In what ways is your live making a difference for God?

 November 7 NO QUITTING

 At some point in every athlete’s career, he will have to face opposition.
 People will say things that aren’t true and also magnify every mistake that he makes.
 How he handles this is the test.
 Will he stay focused on playing the game, or will he allow this criticism to stop him.
 As Christians, there will be opposition.
 Some will speak lies about us, while others will magnify every mistake we make.
 How you handle this situation is the test.
-Will you keep living for Christ or get discouraged and quit?
+Is there something that would discourage you from living for Christ?

 November 8 WHO ARE YOU LISTENING TO?

 Another thing an athlete has to decide is who to listen to.
 There are many people out there offering advice on what to do or what not to do.
 The thing to remember is that all the people who are offering advice do not face your consequences.
 Think carefully about who you listen to.
 The follower of Christ knows who he should listen to.
 The Bible contains God’s truth and can always be relied on to give good advice.
-Are you listening to God?
+What truth from God’s Word are you holding onto right now?

 As an athlete, there will be times when you have to stand firm in the face of criticism.
 Knowing what to do when people disagree with what you are doing is important.
 Sometimes criticism will help, and sometimes it can hurt you.
 Knowing what to stand on makes the difference.
 As a follower of Christ, there will be times of criticism as well.
 Knowing how to handle these times when people disagree with you is important.
-When you are in this situation, what do you stand on?
+Explain any criticism you have received when trying to live for Christ.

 November 10 CONSISTENCY

 Another key to an athlete’s success is consistency.
 For an athlete to perform well, it is important to practice consistently.
 Without consistent practice, the performance will suffer.
 With consistent effort, the performance will improve.
 Similarly, one of the keys to growth as a Christian is consistency in your personal Bible study and prayer.
 Without this consistency, your walk with God will suffer, and your life will be inconsistent at best.
-Are you consistently spending time with God?
+What time have you set aside to consistently spend time with God?

 November 11 VALUE

 Who to listen to is key to an athlete’s success.
 The coach is usually the most important voice for the athlete.
 While everyone may have an opinion, the voice of the coach has the greatest value.
 His purpose is to help the athlete be all he can be.
 The Christian needs people like this in his life as well.
 The value of the Word of God is that it speaks to every situation with wisdom.
 The Bible is there to guide us to God and His will.
 Other people may have an opinion, but God’s Word is always right.
-Who’s advice do you value?
+Where do you go for advice?

 November 12 CONFIDENCE